After Your First Float: What Comes Next

 How soon can I float again?
 Whenever you want.
 There’s no minimum recovery time.
 Some people float daily.

 Will it always feel the same?
-No. Each float is different.
-Some are deeply meditative.
-Some are just a nice rest.
-The more you do it, the more range you experience.
+No. Some sessions are meditative.
+Some are just a good rest.
+The more you float, the wider the range gets.

 What if I fell asleep?
 You probably did.
 The salt keeps you floating, so there’s no drowning risk.
-Falling asleep in the tank is actually a good sign-it means you relaxed enough to let go.
+Falling asleep means you relaxed enough to stop monitoring yourself.
+That’s the point.

 Next Steps

-If your first float resonated with you, book another one.
-Give yourself a few sessions before deciding whether it’s for you.
+If your first float resonated, book another.
+Give yourself a few sessions before deciding whether floating is for you.

-If you’re unsure, talk to us about what you experienced.
-We can adjust temperature, lighting, and session length to make your next float better.
+If you’re unsure what you experienced, tell us.
+We can adjust temperature, lighting, or session length to make the next one better.

 For a deeper research overview, see the NIH-indexed review on floatation-REST and stress outcomes.